ballerina-platform/ballerina-spec/beps/tool-persist/1411_multi_model_support_for_bal_persist.md

 - Behavior: Pulls schema from the database and generates the specified model file
 - Default: Creates or updates `model.bal` if no model name is provided

+**`bal persist migrate`**

+- New optional argument: `--model <model-name>`
+- Behavior: Generates database migration scripts for the specified model
+- Error handling: If multiple models exist and no model is specified, display an error message requesting model specification
+- Default: Uses `model.bal` if it's the only model file present
+- Migration directory structure: Model-specific subdirectories under `persist/migrations/`
+  - New structure: `persist/migrations/{modelName}/{timestamp}_{label}/`
+  - Old structure: `persist/migrations/{timestamp}_{label}/` (maintained for backward compatibility with default model)
+- Each model maintains independent migration history
+- Backward compatibility: Existing migrations for `model.bal` continue to work with the old structure

 ### Data Store Configuration

 - Each model can be configured to connect to a different data store type or instance